moloch--/sliver-script/README.md

 # Sliver Script

 Sliver-script is a TypeScript/JavaScript client library for Sliver, it can be used to automate any operator interaction with Sliver.
+Sliver-script uses existing Sliver client configuration files and connects to servers using gRPC over Mutual-TLS.
+It also provides [RxJS](https://www.learnrxjs.io/) abstractions for easy interactions with real-time components.

 ### Install